daafonsecato/git-github-ramp/walkthrough/2-feature-branches.md

 __All Team Members__

-Choose a writer &mdash; you will add their recipe to the project within a new feature branch.
+Choose a writer &mdash; you will add their song to the project within a new feature branch.
 If there are more writers than people, that is fine, only one feature branch will ultimately be merged.

 Create a feature branch off of the `develop` branch that contains the writer's name and the month of the pick:
 ```sh